Alcohol and Substance Abuse Prevention Program (ASAP)

 Assessment

-Students meet with ASAP program staff to discuss the incident, the details provided in your intake assessment, and your plans to avoid future trouble.
+Students meet with ASAP program staff to discuss the incident, your personal risk factors, and your plans to avoid future trouble.
 Personalized referrals are provided, depending on the outcomes of this conversation.

 Self-Reflection

 Self-reflection is an important part of changing your behavior.
-You'll have the chance to reflect on your substance use patterns and your decision-making process so you can identify where a change may need to be made.
+You'll have the chance to reflect on your substance use patterns, genetic and behavioral risk factors, and your decision-making process so you can identify where a change may need to be made.

 Education